8 min read

 Optimization & Ergonomics

 The greatest threat to a groomer’s career is not an aggressive dog, but repetitive strain injuries (RSI) like carpal tunnel syndrome.
 Workflow optimization is therefore a health requirement.
 Professional salons must be engineered for ergonomic efficiency: utilizing hydraulic tables that match the groomer's height and high-velocity dryers that minimize mechanical vibration on the wrists.
-Systemizing your workflow into "Prep, Bath, Dry, Finish" phases reduces the total duration of restraint, which is the primary factor in reducing canine cortisol levels.
+Systemizing your workflow into "Prep, Bath, Dry, Finish" phases reduces the total duration of restraint, which is crucial whether you are executing a pet trim or conditioning a competitive coat for the international dog show circuit.
 A master stylist knows that a disorganized workspace leads to mental fatigue, and mental fatigue leads to microscopic errors with sharp equipment.
 Safety and efficiency are two sides of the same coin.

 O